wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-power-bi/includes/3-administer-licensing-environments.md

 ### Power BI URLs for allowlisting

 The Power BI online service, also known as the Power BI SaaS (Software as a Service) application, requires connectivity to the internet.
 As such, certain endpoints must be reachable when using the Power BI online service.
-For more information, see [Add Power BI URLs to your allow list](/power-bi/admin/power-bi-allow-list-urls).
+For more information, see [Add Power BI URLs to your allowlist](/power-bi/admin/power-bi-allow-list-urls).